How Much Will Your Granite Kitchen Countertop Cost in the Philippines?

 One large granite or marble piece will have a more uniform color and appearance than two or more small slabs joined together.

 Not all slabs, however, are available in the size you need for your project.
 Sometimes you will have to buy another piece should the dimension won’t suffice.
-If you’re curious to know if there is an available size for a granite color that you’re eyeing for, feel free to message us here.

 Moreover, more massive slabs are harder to work with during the installation of a countertop.
 All these considerations affect the granite countertop price.